zilkey/auto_tagger/README.md

 If it asks you for a password, you've done something wrong.

-To run the specs, execute:
+To run the specs, first make sure you have the required gems:

+    gem install bundler
+    bundle install

+Then execute:

-    spec spec/
+    rspec spec

 To run the cucumber features, execute:

-    cucumber features/
+    cucumber features

 ## Acknowledgments